UniMath/agda-unimath/src/metric-spaces/universal-property-short-maps-cauchy-pseudocompletions-of-pseudometric-spaces.lagda.md

 of a pseudometric space `P` to a metric space `M` is equivalent to the type of **precomplete short maps** from `P` to `M`.

-Equivalently, the Cauchy pseudocompletion satisfies satisfies the
+Equivalently, the Cauchy pseudocompletion satisfies the
 {{#concept "universal property" Disambiguation="of Cauchy pseudocompletions and precomplete short maps" Agda=is-contr-extension-precomplete-short-map-Pseudometric-Space}}
 of Cauchy precompletions and precomplete short maps: for any precomplete short map `f : P → M` from a pseudometric space in a metric space, there